puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-To get you started quickly, we've done a little magic to provide you with a system you can use to try out the agent installation.
+To get you started, the quest tool has provided you with a system you can use to try out the agent installation.

 Use `ssh` to connect to `hello.puppet.vm`.
 Your credentials are: